About

 Composer

-He is co-director of The Firm, a company that presents concerts each year featuring Australian classical musicians in programmes of new Australian music along side interesting repertoire.
-In 2013 his first opera, An Ode to Nonsense, was premiered by Slingsby and the State Opera of South Australia.
+He is co-director of The Firm, a company that presents concerts each year featuring Australian classical musicians in programmes of new Australian music along-side carefully chosen repertoire.

-Quincy lives in Adelaide with four dear ones – Anna, Arland, Clara and Miranda.
+Quincy lives in Adelaide with his dear Anna, and has three children: Arland, Clara and Miranda.

 Wendy Todd